 While in ClockShark, you can define a single break and duration, Timeero lets’ you create custom breaks and specify whether they are paid or unpaid.

-This is a must-have in states with strict legislation, such as California, but also a valuable addition to tracking breaks and ensuring your staff is both well-rested and accountable.
+This is a must-have in states with strict legislation, but also a valuable addition to tracking breaks and ensuring your staff is both well-rested and accountable.
 As the rules are the most stringent in Califonia, Timeero came up with the California Breaks Tracker.

 ClockShark has handy add-ons to the time clock, such as the CrewClock feature and Clock Out Questions.